Security Service of Ukraine: History

-Ukrainian security services in Soviet era
+Ukrainian security services prior to independence in 1991

 On January 14, 1918, the Ukrainian People's Republic founded its Security Services.

 In May 1918 the Department of the State Guard of the Ministry of Internal Affairs of the Ukrainian State started to form a new intelligence service.
 This was a much more effective agency than its predecessor due to the incorporation of former employees of Okhrana (the secret police force of the Russian Empire).
 After the fall of the Ukrainian State and the return of power of the Ukrainian People's Republic (UNR) in December 1918, the new UNR authorities destroyed virtually all of the state infrastructure of the Ukrainian State.
 Therefore, the new secret services founded in January 1919 (with two divisions – domestic and foreign) had to start practically from scratch.
 It never became as well-led, nor as successful, as its forerunner, the security services of the Ukrainian State.
 The security services of the West Ukrainian People's Republic on the other hand were well-organized.
 The West Ukrainian People's Republic were formed in March 1919 as the Field Gendarmerie of the Ukrainian Galician Army (it also served as military police).
 There was no cooperation between the security services of the West Ukrainian People's Republic and Ukrainian People's Republic.

 In 1924, former (April–July 1919) head of intelligence of the Ukrainian People's Republic Mykola Chebotarov started intelligence work on his own initiative for the Ukrainian People's Republic government in exile on the territory of the Ukrainian SSR.